bummbummgarage/bummbummgarage.github.io/modules/vcf/index.md

 **Revision 5**

 What's new?
 Updated panel design and information on the PCB.
-It's the commercialized version available as a DYI kit at [Exploding Shed](https://www.exploding-shed.com/).
+It's the commercialized version available as a DIY kit at [Exploding Shed](https://www.exploding-shed.com/).

 * [Build Document (PDF)](Rev5/Bumm-Bumm-Garage-VCF-Rev5-Build_Doc.pdf)
 * Step-by-step assembly on [Imgur (images)](https://imgur.com/gallery/KzbNrbc)